 A little more

-I possess a strong interest and foundation in history: historical costume, social history, and material history.
-In addition, I have an unusual aptitude for creativity, which has been a catalyst for my imagination since childhood.
+I possess a strong interest and foundation in history: costume history, social history, and material history.
+In addition, I have an unusual aptitude for creativity, which has been a consistent catalyst for my imagination.
 I often combine the varied facets of my background and activities and am able to create, study, and wear historical clothing.
-This unique multi-faceted knowledge brings my personal joy and provides a refreshing perspective in the construction of both modern and historical clothing and costumes.
+This unique multi-faceted knowledge brings me personal joy and provides a refreshing perspective in the construction of both modern and historical clothing and costumes.
 There is much to be learned when the three avenues of researching, making and wearing intersect!

 I am a performing member of The Commonwealth Vintage Dancers.